mdn/content/files/en-us/web/javascript/reference/global_objects/webassembly/exception/index.md

 The exception is caught in JavaScript using the `catch` block.
 We can see it is of type `WebAssembly.Exception`, but if we didn't have the right tag we couldn't do much else.

-However because we have the tag we use [`Exception.protoytpe.is()`](/en-US/docs/Web/JavaScript/Reference/Global_Objects/WebAssembly/Exception/is) to check it's the right one, and because it is correct we call [`Exception.protoytpe.getArg()`](/en-US/docs/Web/JavaScript/Reference/Global_Objects/WebAssembly/Exception/getArg) to read the value of "42".
+However, because we have the tag, we use [`Exception.protoytpe.is()`](/en-US/docs/Web/JavaScript/Reference/Global_Objects/WebAssembly/Exception/is) to check that it's the right one, and because it is correct, we call [`Exception.protoytpe.getArg()`](/en-US/docs/Web/JavaScript/Reference/Global_Objects/WebAssembly/Exception/getArg) to read the value of "42".

 ## Specifications